 A little research and a basic understanding of digestion show us that CBD is best taken with food, further supporting eating a CBD-infused meal.
 This is due to the concept of bioavailability.

 Defined as “the degree and rate at which a substance (such as a supplement) is absorbed into a living system or is made available at the site of physiological activity,” bioavailability describes the total amount of an active ingredient absorbed by the body based on factors like the type of product taken.

 While some other websites encourage you to take CBD oil products orally on an empty stomach for faster results, this may reduce the overall potency of the CBD oil itself, sacrificing strength for speed.
 Because of the effects of enzymes during digestion, we suggest that edible CBD oil products that are taken orally, like our CBD oil capsules, be taken with food (especially meals high in medium-chain triglycerides) to increase potential bioavailability.

 A study on a sprayable cannabinoid product that was absorbed first sublingually and then in the digestive tract after being swallowed demonstrated the positive effects of eating before taking a CBD supplement.
 The results of the study showed that bioavailability was 4-fold higher for CBD when taken after a meal.
 However, it also demonstrated that food can delay peak concentration in the blood by a couple of hours.

 Get Started With a CBD Edible from HempMeds®

-We offer a number of edible products, including CBD oil capsules and energy chews, that are taken orally.
-We also provide CBD oil liquids and isolate, which can be infused into nearly any of your favorite foods or beverages.
+We offer a number of CBD edible products, including CBD energy chews and CBD gummies, that are designed to be eaten similar to a gummy vitamin.
+We also provide CBD oil liquids and CBD isolate powder, which can be infused into nearly any of your favorite foods or beverages.